ndg23/havoo-ui/README.md

 ## Changelog

-We maintain a detailed changelog to track all notable changes to the project.
+We maintain a detailed changelog to track all notable changes to the mission.

 - Current version: 1.1.0
 - View the full [CHANGELOG.md](./CHANGELOG.md) for a detailed history of changes